jeremybatesDC/vueGridBaseballCard/README.md

 refactor resets and global inputs

+ensure offline mode tells user they are offline

 because it may not be feasible to alwasy vertically center the aside and footer textareas without ever clipping text, consider adding a visual florish / bottom box shadow that would be obscured by the text (maybe with a text background color or something) if there was a 2nd line of text, but visible if there is only 1 line.
 I think that is doable.
 A char max-length could help too.
 YES.
 A char counter will help some fields (thinking textareas in particular)

 need a close button for the focus UI.